amylour/irish_wildlife_matchup/README.md

   - A user is familiar with the rules and can start the game via a start button.
   - A user can enter their name to be recorded on the gamescore board.
-  - A user can set up their gamescreen using buttons for gameboard size and audio playback.
+  - A user can set up their gamescreen using buttons for theme and audio playback.
-  - A user can use the timer and moves counter to improve on their previous score and develop their memory skills.
+  - A user can see their previous score displayed in the 'Recent Score' section when they choose to 'Play Again'.
+Seeing this score encourages the user to beat it on the next round.

 ### **Frequent Visitor**

-  - A user can set out to beat their previous scores using the timer and moves counter.
+  - A user can set out to beat their previous scores using the timer and moves counter and recent score display.
-  - A user can reset their game using the reset button if they do not acheive their desired score.
+  - A user can reset their game using the reset button if they wish to change the name of the user.
-  - (A user can visit the linked interactive page that features the animals from the game to learn more about them.)

 ---